f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 #.
 Click the :guilabel:`Send` button to create the Self IP

 #.
-Click the ``Step 4: Create External Self IP`` item in the collection and
+Click the ``Step 4: Create External Self IP`` item in the folder and
    click :guilabel:`Send`

 #.
 Click the ``Step 5: Get Self-Internal Self IP Attributes`` item in the
-   collection and click the :guilabel:`Send` button.
+   folder and click the :guilabel:`Send` button.
 Examine the VLAN settings of the Resource.
 As noted above the Self IP has been assigned to the wrong VLAN (intentionally)